shauns11/Learning/Longitudinal/README.md

-R and Stata files containing examples of longitudinal data analysis.
+This folder contains R and Stata files demonstrating examples of longitudinal data analysis.